 Yogasphere is based in Port Stephens, close to Nelson Bay.
 Our gorgeous dedicated yoga space is located at 18 Melaleuca Drive, One Mile.

-Private Classes – by Appointment
+Private or Specialist Sessions - by Appointment